 In 2015, Clinical and Patient Educators Association (CPEA), a 501(c)(3) nonprofit organization, acquired UMA.
 CPEA focuses on developing quality, innovative education for healthcare practitioners and the patient communities they serve.

-UMA is led by Derek Apanovitch, President, and governed by a board of directors comprised of individuals with significant experience in education, medicine, nonprofits, law, and finance.
-Led by Executive Chair Jane Swift, former governor of Massachusetts, the other members of the board include Darlyne Bailey, Ph.D.; Stephen Burghardt, Ph.D.; Richard J. Friedman; Christopher Hawk, M.D.; Sheila McDevitt; Chief Governance Officer Theodore Polin; and Matthew Wootten.
+UMA is led by Thomas Rametta, President and Chief Financial Officer, and governed by a board of trustees comprised of individuals with significant experience in education, medicine, nonprofits, law, and finance.
+The board includes Chair Darlyne Bailey, Ph.D.; Stephen Burghardt, Ph.D.; Richard J. Friedman; Christopher Hawk, M.D.; Sheila McDevitt; Vice Chair Theodore Polin; and Matthew Wootten.